tenzir/tenzir/web/docs/operators/transformations/batch.md

 # batch

-The `batch` operator makes it possible to control batching precisely.
+The `batch` operator controls the batch size of events.

 :::warning Expert Operator
 The `batch` operator is a lower-level building block that lets users explicitly